1828 United States presidential election in Tennessee

 The 1828 United States presidential election in Tennessee took place between October 31 and December 2, 1828, as part of the 1828 United States presidential election.
 Voters chose 11 representatives, or electors to the Electoral College, who voted for President and Vice President.

 Tennessee voted for the Democratic candidate, Andrew Jackson, over the National Republican candidate, John Quincy Adams.
 Jackson won Tennessee, his home state, by a wide margin of 90.38%.
-This is the last time any party swept every Tennessee county and the best ever performance for Democrat in a Presidential election in Tennessee.
+This is the last time any party swept every Tennessee county and the best ever performance for a Democrat in a Presidential election in Tennessee.